WSFL-TV

-WSFL-TV (channel 39) is a television station in Miami, Florida, United States, affiliated with The CW.
-It is owned by the E. W. Scripps Company alongside Ion Television owned-and-operated station WPXM-TV (channel 35), also licensed to Miami.
+WSFL-TV (channel 39) is an independent television station in Miami, Florida, United States.
+It is owned by the E. W. Scripps Company alongside Ion Television owned-and-operated station WPXM-TV (channel 35).
 WSFL-TV's studios are located on Southwest 78th Avenue in Plantation, Florida; its transmitter is located in Andover, Florida.

 History

 As an independent station

-The station first signed on the air on October 16, 1982 as WDZL.
-It was originally owned by Channel 39 Broadcasting Ltd. Operating as an independent station, the station maintained a general entertainment format consisting of cartoons, off-network dramas, classic movies, a few older off-network sitcoms, and religious programs.
-Odyssey Partners, which would later evolve into Renaissance Broadcasting (and which had owned WTXX, now WCCT-TV, in Waterbury, Connecticut), owned an interest in WDZL.
+The station first signed on the air on October 16, 1982, as WDZL.
+It was originally owned by Channel 39 Broadcasting Ltd. Operating as an independent station, it maintained a general entertainment format consisting of cartoons, off-network dramas, classic movies, a few older off-network sitcoms, and religious programs.
+Odyssey Partners, which would later evolve into Renaissance Communications (and which had owned WTXX, now WCCT-TV, in Waterbury, Connecticut), owned an interest in WDZL.

 In December 1984, Grant Broadcasting System signed on competing independent WBFS-TV (channel 33) with a stronger general entertainment lineup, and surpassed WDZL in the ratings immediately.
 Still, WDZL was profitable, especially with the large amount of barter cartoons that was available to the station.
 It was still running programs that other area stations passed on until the wave of affiliation switches in January 1989.
 When WCIX (channel 6, now WFOR-TV on channel 4) was sold to CBS and dropped most of its syndicated programs, Fox programming moved to WSVN (channel 7), which lost its NBC affiliation to WTVJ (channel 4, now on channel 6), which became an NBC-owned station at that time.
 Most of the syndicated programs dropped by WCIX, primarily cartoons and sitcoms, were acquired by WDZL, helping it to become a far stronger independent station by the early 1990s (WSVN acquired some of WCIX's cartoons to air on weekend mornings, along most of WCIX's movie packages, while WCIX retained some of its syndicated programs).
 In 1991, WDZL began branding its children's programming as the Fun Zone; the programming block was hosted by Lauren D. The station acquired the rights to Fox Kids after WSVN dropped the programming block in 1993.

 In mid-January 1994, the station began airing the Action Pack programming block with a TekWar TV movie.
 The rating for the movie were 9.1/13, which was 225% more than November and more than any 2 hour movie from last year.